 If you don’t stop in Waitsfield, the larger town of Waterbury offers plenty of options for lunch or dinner, including Prohibition Pig or Hen of the Wood.
 On our trip, some of these weren’t open for lunch so instead, we opted for a late brunch at Maxi’s, a local favorite for breakfast and brunch.

-Of course the reason many people stop in Waterbury is the Ben & Jerry’s Factory ice cream store just outside of town.
+Of course, the reason many people stop in Waterbury is the Ben & Jerry’s Factory ice cream store just outside of town.
 We had both visited before and didn’t want to stop for a tour or ice cream, but if you haven’t been — even a quick stop for a stroll through the flavor graveyard is fun for B&J’s fans.

 Morse Farm Sugarworks, Montpelier

 By this time, we needed to start turning south to make our way home at the end of a wonderful long weekend.
 But before we hit the highway, we had one more stop just outside the state capital of Montpelier at the Morse Farm Sugarworks.
 At this maple producer and country store, you can sample all their flavors of maple syrup — from light and delicate to dark and robust.
-We also found the pricing here to be lower than other places, so if you want to stock up on syrup, this is the place!
+We also found the pricing here lower than in other places, so if you want to stock up on syrup, this is the place!
 You can also purchase maple sugar products and, of course, enjoy a maple creemee — some swear it is the best around!

 Quechee Gorge, Hartford

-If you are looking for one final stop on your VT road trip, Quechee Gorge is located just a couple of minutes off of Interstate 89 and 91.
+If you are looking for one final stop on your VT road trip, Quechee Gorge is located just a couple of minutes off Interstate 89 and 91.
 This “Vermont’s Little Grand Canyon” is visible from the bridge on Route 4.
 Just park at the Visitor Center and walk over, or you can spend time learning about the geology and history of the area and take a hike on the trail along the river.

 If you have a little more time to spend, I would recommend visiting the Simon Pearce glassware store and restaurant nearby and spending the night in the charming village of Woodstock at the Woodstock Inn.

-Of course there are so many scenic drives and cute towns to explore on a Vermont road trip that you can’t fit everything into one weekend.
+Of course, there are so many scenic drives and cute towns to explore on a Vermont road trip that you can’t fit everything into one weekend.
 If you are looking for more ideas, check out one of these New England road trips, which are great for fall foliage drives.
 I hope you fall in love with the Green Mountains of Vermont and keep going back just the way I have!

 Save this to Pinterest